 📝 Check here the complete information about the climate and weather in Mallorca.
 We tell you what is the best time to travel to the island and what you can see and do depending on the season.

-Requirements for traveling to Mallorca
+Requirements and documentation to travel to Mallorca

 During the holidays there may be unwanted unforeseen events that require assistance: medical attention, stolen possessions, flight delays, lost or damaged luggage, early returns for personal reasons and a whole host of other things that we don’t normally want to think about.